Anne Hathaway (wife of Shakespeare): In fiction

 Through her long-running solo show Mrs Shakespeare, Will's first and last love (1989) American actress-writer Yvonne Hudson has had a long relationship with both the historical and dramatic Anne Hathaway.
 She depicts Anne and Will as maintaining a friendship despite the challenges inherent to their long separations and tragedies.
 Mining early and recent scholarship and the complete works, Hudson concurs that evidence of the couple's mutual respect is indeed evident in the plays and sonnets, along with support for the writer's infatuations and possibly adulterous relationships.
 Hudson also chooses the positive view of the bed bequest, sharing that "it may have been only here that I possessed William."
 Mrs Shakespeare explores the realities of keeping house without a husband while applying some dramatic licence.
 This allows Anne to have at least a country wife's understanding of her educated spouse's work as she quotes sonnets and soliloquies to convey her feelings.
 The 2005 play Shakespeare's Will by Canadian playwright Vern Thiessen is similar in form to Hudson's show.
 It is a one-woman piece that focuses on Anne Hathaway on the day of her husband's funeral.
 Avril Rowland's Mrs Shakespeare (2005) depicts Anne as a multi-tasking "superwoman" who runs the home efficiently while also writing her husband's plays in a businesslike partnership with him as her promoter/performer.

 The romantic comedy film Shakespeare in Love provides an example of the negative view, depicting the marriage as a cold and loveless bond that Shakespeare must escape to find love in London.
 The same situation occurs in Harry Turtledove's alternate-history novel Ruled Britannia (2002), in which Shakespeare seeks and actually wins a divorce from Hathaway to marry his new girlfriend.
 A similarly loveless relationship is depicted in the film A Waste of Shame (2005).

 The Secret Confessions of Anne Shakespeare (2010), a novel by Arliss Ryan, also proposes Anne Hathaway as the true author of many of the Shakespeare plays (a claim originally made in 1938).
 In the novel, Anne follows Will to London to support his acting career.
 As he finds his true calling in writing, Anne's own literary skills flower, leading to a secret collaboration that makes William Shakespeare the foremost playwright in Elizabethan England.

-She is portrayed by Liza Tarbuck in the BBC Two comedy series Upstart Crow, which follows the writing and preparation to stage Romeo and Juliet after William has gained some early career notoriety for his poetry, Henry VI and Richard III.
+She is portrayed by Liza Tarbuck in the BBC Two comedy series Upstart Crow.
+She is shown as a rather dowdy uneducated woman significantly older than Shakespeare, but their marriage is fairly amicable with Shakespeare frequently travelling back to Stratford to visit his extended family.

 Anne Hathaway is portrayed by Judi Dench in the 2018 historical film All Is True.